sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>opencv-contrib</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : OpenCV contributed functionality
+Short desc    : OpenCV contributed functionality
 URL          : https://opencv.org
-Лицензия     : BSD
+License      : BSD
-Описание     : This package is intended for development of so-called "extra" modules, contributed
+Descript     : This package is intended for development of so-called "extra" modules, contributed
              : functionality.
 New modules quite often do not have stable API, and they are not
              : well-tested.
 Thus, they shouldn't be released as a part of official OpenCV
              : distribution, since the library maintains binary compatibility, and tries